 As if life weren’t full of tests and trials enough, you’ll find that some jobs even require you to complete a copy test before you get the work—or even before a second interview.
+A copywriting test is a sample writing exercise.
+It’s a way for a potential employer to see your skills writing for their particular brand.
 But what does that mean?
 And is it a good thing or a bad thing?
-Well, read on!
+And what is the format?

 Here’s the thing, though: Copy tests can be good things.
 In fact, they can be great things!
 Think about it: If you’re a fairly new copywriter and you don’t have a ton of pieces in your portfolio, a copy test can help you prove to your potential employer that you’re good at what you do.
 They wouldn’t be taking a risk by hiring you; they can already see that you’re good at what you do.